dynamodan/wordpressigniter/README.md

 7. Visit the page you set in step #1.
 You should see the standard CodeIgniter welcome content, or your CodeIgniter project's output if you already have one that you are using with this plugin.
 There may be some troubleshooting messages instead.

-TIPS:
+== Tips ==

-- If your CodeIgniter controller sets the $this->content['page_title'], such as `$this->content['page_title'] = 'Blast off!'; ` then this plugin will set the template-rendered title to "Blast off!" via a WordPress API registered 'the_title' filter hook.
+- If your CodeIgniter controller sets the $this->content['page_title'], such as `$this->content['page_title'] = 'Blast off!'; `
+then this plugin will set the template-rendered title to "Blast off!" via a WordPress API registered 'the_title' filter hook.
 - Just so you know, I'm setting the $current_user to a global, so that CodeIgniter can check if it's being run as a logged in user etc.  If this bothers you or causes your site any security issues, please don't complain to me, just don't use this plugin.

-TODO:
+== TODO ==

-(I don't know if these are even possible, or I would have already done them)
+(I don't know if these are even possible, or I might have already done them)

-- provide a way to make CodeIgniter automatically use WordPress' database settings, from within the plugin.
+- provide a way to make CodeIgniter automatically use WordPress' database settings, from within the plugin (yes I know I could intrude CodeIgniter core to do this, but it's what I wanted to avoid)
 - provide a mechanism to instantiate CodeIgniter *only* on the overridden page, rather than all frontend urls.